Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 -  **cognitive treatment approaches** Treatment approaches that teach people to think in more adaptive ways by changing their dysfunctional cognitions about the world and themselves.
 -  **cognitive-behavioral approach**
-A treatment approach that incorporates basic principles of learning to change the way people think.
+A treatment approach that incorporates basic principles of learning to change the way people think.
 - **Rational-emotive behavior therapy**
 A form of therapy that attempts to